Hell in a Cell (2012)

-The 2012 Hell in a Cell was the fourth annual Hell in a Cell professional wrestling pay-per-view (PPV) event produced by WWE.
-It was held on October 28, 2012, at Philips Arena in Atlanta, Georgia.
-The event drew a total of 199,000 buys, which is an improvement over the previous year's event, which drew 182,000 buys.
+The 2012 Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fourth annual Hell in a Cell and took place on October 28, 2012, at Philips Arena in Atlanta, Georgia.
+The event centered on the men's Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

-Eight matches were contested at the event with no matches on the pre-show.
-In the main event, CM Punk defeated Ryback in a Hell in a Cell match to retain the WWE Championship, ending Ryback's undefeated streak.
-In other prominent matches, Big Show defeated Sheamus to win the World Heavyweight Championship and Eve Torres defeated Layla and Kaitlyn to retain the WWE Divas Championship.
+Eight matches were contested at the event.
+Only one Hell in a Cell match was held, which was the main event where CM Punk defeated Ryback to retain the WWE Championship, ending Ryback's undefeated streak.
+In other prominent matches, Big Show defeated Sheamus to win the World Heavyweight Championship and Eve Torres defeated Layla and Kaitlyn in a triple threat match to retain the WWE Divas Championship.

+The event drew a total of 199,000 pay-per-view buys, an improvement over last year's event, which drew 182,000 buys.

 Production

 Background

-The event was held at the Philips Arena in Atlanta, Georgia.
+The fourth annual Hell in a Cell event was held at the Philips Arena in Atlanta, Georgia.

-Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced annually in October by WWE since 2009.
+Hell in a Cell was an annual professional wrestling pay-per-view (PPV) event produced every October by WWE since 2009.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-The 2012 event was the fourth Hell in a Cell and was held on October 28 at Philips Arena in Atlanta, Georgia.
+The fourth Hell in a Cell event was held on October 28, 2012, at Philips Arena in Atlanta, Georgia.